BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/Python/index.md

 ## Read EMG Signal into a Variable ##

 Variables store information in your code so you can easily access it.
 We will need to create a variable to hold the values coming in from the EMG Signal.
-Navigate to the Variables section and make a variable called "currentSignal".
-[Greg stopped here ]
+This will be a "global" variable, because it is a variable that will change.
+So within your "while True" loop, indent and write "global currentSignal".